 Peloton garage gym

-Firstly, if you live in a humid location, that humidity is going to be bad for your bike.
+One, if you live in a humid location, that humidity is going to be bad for your bike.

-Secondly, you really shouldn’t let your Peloton get wet.
+Two, you really shouldn’t let your Peloton get wet.

 Have you read my blog post about Peloton maintenance?
 It’s all about keeping the metal parts on your bike dry and sweat off of them.

-There are people in the official Peloton group on Facebook who have reported what happened when they kept a Peloton in the garage.
+Three, there are people in the official Peloton group on Facebook who have reported what happened when they kept a Peloton in the garage.
 Their bikes basically rusted in place.

 At first, it wasn’t obvious.
 But someone went to tighten the pedals or do something else with the bike and discovered that all the metal had rusted.
 Then, they needed a new bike frame.
 And something like that isn’t going to be covered under your bike’s warranty.